Taiwan High Speed Rail: Ridership

 The 10-millionth passenger was carried after 265 days of operation on 26 September 2007, while the 100-millionth passenger was carried after 1,307 days on 3 August 2010, and 200-millionth by December 2012.
 On 10 October 2011, the Double Ten Day holiday, THSRC transported a single-day record of 189,386 passengers.
-On 5 February 2011, the third day of Chinese New Year’s celebration, a new record of 190,596 passengers was achieved.
-The next single-day record was reached on 25 January 2012, also the third day of Chinese New Year's celebration, at 191,989 passengers.
+On 5 February 2011, the third day of Lunar New Year’s celebration, a new record of 190,596 passengers was achieved.
+The next single-day record was reached on 25 January 2012, also the third day of Lunar New Year's celebration, at 191,989 passengers.
 The most recent record is 212,000 passengers transported on 1 January 2013.

 The high-speed trains have successfully out-competed planes: by August 2008, half of the air routes between Taipei and the country's western cities had been discontinued, including all connections between cities with THSR stations except for a single daily connection between Taipei and Kaohsiung.
 Total domestic air traffic was expected to be halved from 2006 to 2008, and actually fell from 8.6 to 4.9 million.
 In June 2012, officials announced the discontinuation of the last remaining commercial flight between Taipei and Kaohsiung.
 The share for conventional rail between Taipei and Kaohsiung fell from 9.71% in 2006 to 2.5% in 2008, while high-speed rail became the most common mode of transport at 50% of all trips by 2008.
 The opening of THSR led to a 10% reduction of traffic on the parallel expressway in 2007.
 Despite cheaper ticket prices, long-distance bus companies reported that passenger volumes had fallen by 20 to 30 percent by 2008.